-Before we look at how to set up Pi-hole on a Synology NAS, it is incredibly important to note that having redundant DNS servers is very important.
+In this tutorial, we are going to look at how to set up Pi-hole on a Synology NAS using Container Manager and a macvlan network interface.
+It is incredibly important to note that having redundant DNS servers is very important.
 Losing DNS resolution has similar consequences to losing internet from your ISP – you might think the internet is down, but you really just lost DNS resolution.

 How to Set Up Pi-hole on a Synology NAS

-Before we configure the Pi-hole container itself, we need to create a few folders that we’ll mount the container volumes to.
+Before we configure the container itself for Pi-hole on a Synology NAS, we need to create a few folders which we’ll mount the container volumes.

 2. There are two folders that we will map our Docker image to that we need to create.
 Inside of the docker folder, we are going to create a folder named pihole.